 The hosting industry underwent massive consolidation.
 This happened over the past five years.
 EIG, Newfold Digital, and GoDaddy control 60%+ of the shared hosting market.

-This changes competitive dynamics completely.
-Independent providers can't compete on price anymore.
+This flips competitive dynamics.
+Independent providers cannot compete on price any more.
 The big players achieve impossible economies of scale.
-Small companies can't match their pricing.
+Small companies cannot match their pricing.

 A 10,000-server deployment gets hardware discounts we could never access.
 Enterprise contracts with Intel and AMD include volume pricing tiers.
 Small providers pay 40-60% more for identical hardware.

-The opportunity lies in specialization.
+The opportunity lies in specialisation.
 Vertical-specific hosting commands premium pricing.
 Customers pay for expertise, not commodity infrastructure.

 We pivoted to agency-focused hosting in year six.
-Same servers, same data centers.
-But we added agency-specific features.
+Same servers, same data centres.
+We added agency-specific features.
 Client billing integration and white-label dashboards made the difference.

-Geographic specialization also works well.
+Geographic specialisation also works well.
 Our UK hosting analysis shows this trend.
 Regional providers often outperform global giants on customer satisfaction.

 Winning Strategies for Independent Providers